-Interconnected smoke alarms are necessary to monitor the safety of your house, office, or any other places which you want to secure.
+Wireless Interconnected smoke alarms are necessary to monitor the safety of your house, office, or any other places which you want to secure.
 They help by notifying the presence of fire not only in one room but in all rooms where interconnection is enabled.
 Hence whenever carbon monoxide (CO) and smoke alarms are interconnected, every such alarm can let you know the presence of CO or smoke if such incidents occur.
-The convention types of alarms can alert you to the presence of smoke or CO, or fire, but its coverage is minimal.
+The convention types of smoke alarms can alert you to the presence of smoke, CO and fire, but its coverage is minimal.

-The wireless interconnected smoke alarms use RF technology to detect the presence of smoke.
+The wireless interconnected smoke alarm use RF technology to detect the presence of smoke alarm.
 In the current market, you can get several types of smoke alarms to secure your house.
 For getting coverage for the entire home, we recommend installing the interconnected smoke alarms.
 It will help to avoid buying different smoke detectors for different rooms.
 So, the integrated smoke alarms work as an interlinked system rather than working independently, as we see in standard smoke alarms.

 So, in the event of the occurrence of fire or smoke, the interlink smoke alarm of that particular room goes off, and since they are interlinked, all others follow suit.
 This alerts you about fire detection and helps to keep you and your beloved ones and things safe.
 We will see the benefits of having an interconnected smoke detector in the next part of this article.
 Before that, let us look at the types of smoke detectors.